CS2103JAN2017-F14-B3/addressbook-level4/docs/UserGuide.md

 4. Type the command in the command box and press <kbd>Enter</kbd> to execute it. <br>
    e.g. typing **`help`** and pressing <kbd>Enter</kbd> will open the help window.
 5. Some example commands you can try:
-   * **`add Sunrise Marathon from 2pm Sat to 6pm Sat`**: Adds a task named ëSunrise Marathoní that take place on Saturday from 2pm to
+   * **`add Sunrise Marathon from 2pm Sat to 6pm Sat`**: Adds a task named ‚ÄòSunrise Marathon‚Äô that take place on Saturday from 2pm to
    6pm.
    * **`view t`**:  view a list for all events happening today.
    * **`delete 1`**:  Delete the first task from the task list.